fredbcode/Vrrpd/README.md

 * D = Optional script when VRRPD become backup

 About U and D, for example you can configure some IP alias (or vlan) addresses who will share the VMAC (in this case don't forget to shutdown this adresses in backup script ...)
-You can put whatever you like.

 In MASTER.sh

 ifconfig eth0:0 192.168.14.2 netmask 255.255.255.0 up

 In DOWN.sh

-ifconfig eth1:0 down
+ifconfig eth0:0 down

+You can put whatever you like.

 The virtual MAC address is automaticaly generated